 Solar photovoltaic (PV) systems generate electricity from the owner’s home or business.
 If solar panels produce more electricity than the premises is using, the surplus electricity is exported, or ‘fed in’, to the electricity network.
 Solar feed-in tariffs are the prices electricity retailers pay solar customers for these exports.

 The south east Queensland (SEQ) electricity market has been deregulated since July 2016.
 Customers can now compare electricity offers, including solar feed-in tariffs, from electricity retailers at Energy Made Easy.
-We have been directed to monitor, and annually, on solar feed-in tariff offers in SEQ.
-Our solar feed-in tariff monitoring report for 2021–22 was published in October 2021.
+We monitor solar feed-in tariffs in SEQ, as directed by the Minister responsible for energy.

 In March 2013 we published a report on estimating a ‘fair and reasonable’ solar feed-in tariff in Queensland.